 Suddenly, a voice filled the emptiness around me.

 “My stomach is upset.
-I’ve thrown up twice and I’m not hungry,” the muffled, male voice stated.
+I’ve thrown up twice, and I’m not hungry,” the muffled male voice stated.

-“No” said the voice in a weary, plaintive tone.
+“No,” said the voice in a weary, plaintive tone.

 “Hold on,” I said as I rummaged around in the small yellow nylon bag where I kept my toiletries.
-Rattling the tiny plastic bottle, I shook out what I needed, and reached under the netting attached to the bottom of the tarp.
+Rattling the tiny plastic bottle, I shook out what I needed and reached under the netting attached to the bottom of the tarp.
 Uncurling my fingers, I extended my arm with two small, crumbled Imodium tablets resting in the middle of a grungy, dirty palm.
 Dried fingers plucked them from my hand with a mumbled “thanks.”

-Gritting my teeth, I looked down at my feet.
-I had already removed my shoes, and my socks were stiff with sweat.
-In some spots, a lite pinkish liquid had soaked through the wool, where I knew bandages had come lose, and I knew patches of skin were probably missing.
+Leaning back, I gritted my teeth and looked down at my feet.
+I had removed my shoes, and my socks were stiff with sweat.
+A light pinkish liquid had soaked through the wool in some spots, where I knew bandages had come loose.
+I knew patches of skin were probably missing.

 I clenched my jaw as I slowly peeled off the socks, knowing these little spikes of quick pain were a precursor to the forty-five minutes of teeth-grinding foot care I was about to endure.
 Foot care was something that would evolve for me over the years.